esthervankleef/Two_strain_model_published/README.md

 # Two strain model

-This model simulates the transmission dynamics of a hospital adapted resistant strain and a community adapted sensitive strain in the hospital and community, and simulates the impact of a hand hygiene intervention on the incidence and prevalence of both strains.
+This model simulates the transmission dynamics of two competing strains, i.e. a hospital-adapted resistant strain and a community-adapted sensitive strain.

+It has been argued that since infection control measures, such as hand hygiene, should affect resistant and sensitive strains equally, observed discordant changes must have largely resulted from other factors, such as changes in antibiotic use.
+This model is used to test the validity of this reasoning.

 Model_functions.R contains all functions including the model, plotting functions and functions to calculate R0.